Scalable Surface Reconstruction with Delaunay-Graph Neural Networks: Introduction

 Reconstructing a surface from an unstructured point cloud is a long-standing and particularly challenging problem when applied to real-life acquisitions, due to occlusions, noise, outliers, non-uniform sampling, and misaligned scans \cite{Berger2016}.

 A successful approach for dealing with large point clouds is to (i) tessellate the convex hull of the point cloud using a \acrlong{3dt} (\acrshort{3dt}), (ii) label the resulting cells as \emph{inside} or \emph{outside}, and (iii) extract the surface as the interface between cells with different labels \cite{Jancosek2011,Labatut2009a,Vu2012}.
-This guarantees to produce non-self-intersecting and watertight surfaces, {a useful requirement for downstream engineering applications.}

-{ The methods used for classifying 3D tetrahedra typically rely on an energy formulation with handcrafted unary and binary potentials.
-However, tuning the balance between data fidelity and regularity in these methods tends to be difficult due to the high variability in nature and amplitude of the defects of real-life point clouds.
-For this reason, we opt for a learning-based approach to learn data-adaptive potentials while remaining scalable. }
+This guarantees to produce non-self-intersecting and watertight surfaces, {a useful requirement for downstream engineering applications.
+A remaining problem is that the methods typically rely on an energy formulation with handcrafted unary and binary potentials.
+Tuning the balance between data fidelity and regularity in these methods tends to be difficult due to the high variability in nature and amplitude of the defects of real-life point clouds. }

 In this paper, we present a novel method for reconstructing watertight surfaces from large point clouds based on a \acrshort{3dt} whose cells are associated with a graph-adjacency structure, local geometric attributes, and visibility information {derived from camera positions} (see Fig.\,\ref{fig:steps}).
 We then train a \acrlong{gnn} (\acrshort{gnn}) to associate each cell with a probability of being inside or outside the reconstructed surface. {In order to obtain a spatially regular cell labelling, } {these probabilities are incorporated into a global energy model that can be solved with a graph cut.
 This scheme directly predicts a spatially regular labeling, which leads to a smoother surface.
 Furthermore, graph-cut solving algorithms can easily scale to large point clouds, as opposed to other learning-based surface reconstruction methods, which tend to be limited to objects, or operate with sliding windows, as remarked by \cite{Peng2020}. }